manuel-di-iorio/parallelcode/README.md

 ## Features

 - A worker can execute multiple jobs in parallel in the same thread.
+Async is supported
 - Queue scheduling is batched through tick intervals.
 This optimizes the call-stack size and CPU usage, also with many short-living tasks.
 - Ability to kill specific workers.
 - Data serialization is done natively from Node.js
-- The job() method returns the worker that executed the job, which can then be used to get the job result.

 ---